LR-GUI/QBio-Serrapilheira-ICTP-SAIFR-classes/README.md

 # QBio-Serrapilheira-ICTP-SAIFR-classes
-Programming classes with python that I gave in the Serrapilheira/ICTP-SAIFR Training Program in Quantitative Biology and Ecology (2022).
+Python code for the classes that I gave in the Serrapilheira/ICTP-SAIFR Training Program in Quantitative Biology and Ecology (2022).